Ryan-Romig/UA-ThemedMusicPlayer/README.md

 naming of playlist
-edit mode for playlists and tracks better nav styling

-currently just gets a random placeholder from the web if there is no album image data from track tags add functionality to pull album image from web instead of random image
+edit mode for playlists and tracks better nav styling sorting function (sort by album, artist, etc for playlist) currently just gets a random placeholder from the web if there is no album image data from track tags add functionality to pull album image from web instead of random image